CARTAvis/manual_source/source/installation_and_configuration.rst

 If there is any problem, please contact `CARTA Helpdesk <carta_helpdesk@asiaa.sinica.edu.tw>`_ for help.

+.. _server_deployment:

 CARTA-server
 ------------
-The installation and configuration of the server version is available through `CARTA Helpdesk <carta_helpdesk@asiaa.sinica.edu.tw>`_.
+The deployment and configuration of the server version is available `here <https://github.com/CARTAvis/carta-node-server/blob/dev/README.md>`_.
+It includes the setup of the CARTA-frontend.
+To setup the CARTA-backend, please refer to the instructions `here <https://github.com/CARTAvis/carta-backend/tree/dev/Dockerfiles>`_.
 The CARTA team would be happy to work with you on getting CARTA-server deployed on your server.
+Please contact us through `CARTA Helpdesk <carta_helpdesk@asiaa.sinica.edu.tw>`_.